 A growing number of states are encouraging entrepreneurship among veterans by either waiving or steeply discounting fees for new business incorporation and annual report filing -- a move that can save veterans hundreds of dollars or more.

-According to the U.S. Small Business Administration (SBA), veterans make up 1 out of every 10 small business owners across the country.
+According to the U.S. Small Business Administration (SBA), veterans make up one out of every 10 small business owners across the country.
 Along with having put their lives on the line to protect our country, these military heroes are responsible for providing jobs to nearly 6 million Americans.
 Additionally, not only are veterans more likely to run more than one business, veteran-owned businesses tend to last longer, thus making significant contributions to the American economy.

 Because of veterans' business success rate, an increasing number of states are recognizing that it pays to support veteran entrepreneurs.
 For example: